 boatable at 250 cfs (the amount they can release with existing

 equipment).
 And we determined that though runnable it was too low to be much fun.
 Significant wood, general class 2 gradient.
 If they ever get more water in this reach it would be nice if the Mongaup was a bit longer, but until then this stretch is only likely to run when the whole the east coast is flooding and you'll have little challenge then finding better rivers with less wood.

 In order to protect Bald Eagle nesting habitat, kayaking and other activities on the Mongaup are illegal during the winter season.
 New York State Law prohibits "entering onto the surface of the water or ice on the Mongaup River... or entering the upland surrounding those waters as designated by posted signs from December 1 through March 31".
 Violation carries a $5,000 fine, and will endanger all boating on the river.

-Eagle Creek Renewable Energy Phone: (855) 313-ECRE (call to check the status of releases, you will get an actual person)
+Eagle Creek Renewable Energy Phone: (855) 313-ECRE (call to check the status of releases, you may get an actual person).